official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 553. In his concluding remarks, Mr Lavrov stated that Russia was “calling for collective steps by the international community” and unilateral actions did “not facilitate the efforts

-177 The UK assessment of the impact of Operation Desert Fox is set out in Section 4.1.
+[^177]: The UK assessment of the impact of Operation Desert Fox is set out in Section 4.1.

 300

-The Report of the Iraq Inquiryfor a settlement”.
+for a settlement”.
 The Council should continue to press for Iraq’s compliance with all resolutions.
 The crux of the matter was:

 “If we are all sincerely interested in the non‑renewal of weapons of mass destruction